To ensure safety of all - we have some rules.

 Download the Club Handbook

-As young people are juniors in the eyes of the Child Safeguarding & Protection Policy and the law till they reach 18 – all members need to be aware of the policy and how to report concerns its not just those involved with junior classes but 16-18 on a senior mat.
+As young people are juniors in the eyes of the Child Safeguarding & Protection Policy and the law till they reach 18 – all members need to be aware of the policy and how to report concerns its not just those involved with junior classes but also 16-18 on a senior mat.
+We also have similar duties for vulnerable adults.

-Unless to do so would place a child at risk of harm your first point of contact should be your Club Welfare Officer or Association CPO.
+Unless to do so would place a child or vulnerable adult at risk of harm your first point of contact should be your Club Welfare Officer or Association CPO.